When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 While searching for hashtags, check if the top posts are from customers or from your peers.

-For instance, if your business is about jewelry, you might use a few of the hashtags like #jewelleryshop or #jewellery but these hashtags are mostly used by other jewelry businesses.
-So you might end up attracting your peers instead of your customers.
+For instance, if your business is about jewelry, you might use a few of the hashtags like #jewelleryshop or #jewellery but because these hashtags are mostly used by other jewelry businesses, you might end up attracting your peers instead of your customers.

 So I suggest, just use a few of such hashtags, because your customers might have followed such hashtags, but using up all 30 by such hashtags will do no good to your business.